sanitswain/java8tips/default.rst

 Default and Static methods
 ==========================
 Prior to java8 interfaces were containing only abstract methods but this time you will be able to provide concrete implementations inside interface.
 Usually interfaces are contracts that defines the set of operations to be supported for a usecase and all of its implementing classes should provide implementations to those abstract methods.
 When there is a need to provide some basic common functionalities to all implementating classes, the usual approach is to introduce an abstract class which is inherited by all implementating classes rather than directly implementing interface.
-Just to take an example think about Servlet case.
+For example think of Servlet case.

 .. figure:: _static/servlet.png
    :width: 300px